What is the application deadline?

 What are the minimum requirements for acceptance to JU?

-The middle 50% of the freshman class entering in 2013 is projected to be within these ranges:
+The median of the freshman class entering in 2015:

 - Critical Reading + Math portions of SAT: 1120

 These numbers are not minimum requirements for admission; however, students within or above these ranges are most competitive.
 Jacksonville University is test optional.
 However, the Honors Program requires ACT and/or SAT scores.
 Please submit your test score if you believe it is competitive based on the above.